KiteX Backers— November Update — We’re shipping(!), but slowly

 Yes, it sucks, BUT it’s still a very good turbine or even better turbine.

-Based on our experience at out test site we realized that for most people a 200W turbine would be a better fit.
+Based on our experience at our test site, we realized that for most people a 200W turbine would be a better fit.

 The performance is very depended on the RPM.
 Slower RPM means less efficiency and less power.